nastiche/cv-template-junior-web-developer/README.md

 ## Change image shape

-You can crop your image into a circular shape by changing its border radius
+You can crop your image into a circular shape by changing its border radius:

 ```css
 .profile_container img {